h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 ![car-delas-dataset-details](assets/car-delas-dataset-details.png)

-When looking at the dataset rows, we will notice that our dataset has columns with different data types (such as images, strings, ints, etc.).
+When looking at the dataset rows, we will notice that our dataset has columns with different data types.
 That is because this modeling approach (Embeddings Transformer) supports the use of mixed data types (any number of image columns, text columns, numeric or categorical columns).

 In the first column (image_id), you will see images.
 When we **predicted** on the **car_deals_train** dataset, Driverless AI detected the images, and in the **EXPERIMENT PREVIEW** page, it decided to enable the **Image Transformer setting** (as observed in the image below).
 In other words, Driverless AI enabled the Image Transformer for the processing of image data.
-Driverless AI uses Image Transformer (first approach) by default if there is at least a single image column in the dataset, and the ImageAuto model (second approach) will be considered below.
+Driverless AI uses Image Transformer (first approach) by default if there is at least a single image column in the dataset.
 In a moment, we will discuss how we can tell Driverless AI to use the second approach to image processing.

 ![imagetransformer-automatically-enabled-without-fine-tuning](assets/imagetransformer-automatically-enabled-without-fine-tuning.png)